sarvajeet12/AI-Image-Generator/README.md

 ## 🙏 Acknowledgments

-- OpenAI for their amazing image generation API
+- ClipDrop for their amazing image generation API
 - The MERN stack community
 - All open-source libraries used in this project